dmarx/awesome_modern_pedagogy/README.md

-# Case Studies in Examplary Pedagogy in AI/ML
+# Case Studies in Examplary Pedagogy

 Curating a collection of resources that demonstrate how to explain AI concepts particularly well.

-## Da List
+##  ...in AI/ML

 * selections from distill.pub
 * ecolah blog post on manifold learning